-The ERS reserves the right to delegate proxy voting authority to any managers not able to adhere to the proxy guidelines selected by the ERS, where proxy voting authority cannot be delegated to the Plan's proxy voting administrator (i.e., public equity commingled funds), or where the manager votes proxies only on rare occurrence (i.e., fixed income mandates).
+The ERS reserves the right to delegate proxy voting authority to any managers, where proxy voting authority cannot be delegated to the Plan's proxy voting administrator (i.e., public equity commingled funds), or where the manager votes proxies only on rare occurrence (i.e., fixed income mandates).
 Any investment manager voting proxies on behalf of the Board will do so with the primary objective of maintaining and advancing the economic value and interests of ERS members.
 ERS also requests these investment managers, as part of their investment discretion and fiduciary responsibility, to take into consideration the importance of the Corporate Governance Policies promulgated by the Council of Institutional Investors, proxy voting guidance available through the CFA Institute, and the Global Sullivan Principles.
 Investment Staff, with the assistance of the applicable investment consultants, shall poll these managers annually as to their proxy voting policies.
 A letter affirming compliance with the manager's proxy voting guidelines will be requested from these applicable managers on an annual basis.
 The ERS may request from each manager reports of the proxy votes cast on the ERS's behalf for review.